 How to join the Knights

 he Knights of Columbus is a Catholic fraternal charity organization.
 It was founded in 1882 by Fr.
-Michael J. McGivney (1852 - 1890) in New Haven, Connecticut at a time when Catholic families were discriminated against: men were turned down by fraternal organizations and couldn't get life insurance for their families, and widows were often left penniless.
+Michael J. McGivney (1852-1890) in New Haven, Connecticut at a time when Catholic families were discriminated against: men were turned down by fraternal organizations and couldn't get life insurance for their families, and widows were often left penniless since husbands couldn't get good paying jobs.
 The Knights sought to improve this situation by taking care of widows and orphans, and provide a means for Catholic men to get insurance.
-Today, the Knights of Columbus donate over $100,000,000 worldwide to various causes every year and volunteer millions of hours of labor through over 15,000 councils around the globe.
-The insurance arm of the Knights has over $95 billion worth of insurance in force and continues to garner the highest ratings in the industry.
+Today, the Knights of Columbus donate over $150,000,000 worldwide to various causes every year and volunteer millions of hours of labor through over 16,000 councils around the globe.
+The insurance arm of the Knights has over $100 billion worth of insurance in force and continues to garner the highest ratings in the industry.

 We strongly encourage you visit the Supreme Council's site which goes into great detail about our Order.